-We can say, however, that this extensionally designated jellyfish being, in the multiplicity that is our representation of the world for which the categories of space-time are (for us) defined, this jellyfish being appears to us as if it possesses space-time categories.
+We can say, however, that this jellyfish, being extensionally designated in the multiplicity that is our representation of the world, for which the categories of space-time are (for us) defined, this jellyfish being appears to us as if it would possess space-time categories.

-In the hypothesis of Poincaré, taken in the first degree, there is a form of anachronism: The understanding of man as a condition to the sensitive space.
-One way or another, a sensitive spacetime was present in jellyfishes millions of years ago.
-We must consider that "our categories" of sensitive space-time, or say "the categories and relationships that define for us the variety of "spacetime", emerged at the same time as our understanding emerged.
+In the hypothesis of Poincaré, taken in the first degree, there is a form of anachronism: The understanding of man would be a condition to the sensitive space.
+One way or another, a sensitive space-time was present in jellyfishes millions of years ago.
+We must consider that "our categories" of sensitive space-time, or say "the categories and relationships that define for us the variety of "space-time", emerged at the same time as our understanding emerged.

-This leads us to hypothesize that understanding itself might be a variety, a multiplicity of which the space-time variety would be a substructure.
+This leads us to the hypothesis that subject's understanding is not above representation, it is not "the tool that represents" but a category of representation, a multiplicity of which the space-time variety would be a substructure.